adeweaver/docs/src/oss/python/integrations/tools/writer.mdx

 ### Features

-We provide usage of several types of tools for use with `ChatWriter`: `function`, `graph`, `translation`, and `web_search`.
+`ChatWriter` supports several tool types: `function`, `graph`, `translation`, and `web_search`.

-> **Important Limitation**: WRITER only allows a single WRITER tool (translation, graph, web_search, llm, image, vision) to be bound at a time.
-You cannot bind multiple WRITER tools simultaneously, but you can bind multiple custom function tools along with one WRITER tool.
+> **Important limitation**: You can only use one WRITER tool (translation, graph, web_search, llm, image, vision) at a time.
+While you can't combine multiple WRITER tools, you can use one WRITER tool alongside multiple custom function tools.

 #### Function

 Functions are the most common type of tool, which allows the LLM to call external APIs, fetch data from databases, and generally perform any external action you want to do.
-Visit our [tool calling docs](https://dev.writer.com/api-guides/tool-calling#tool-calling) for additional information.
+Visit WRITER's [tool calling docs](https://dev.writer.com/home/tool-calling) for additional information.

 #### Graph

-The `Graph` tool is WRITER's graph-based retrieval-augmented generation (RAG) called Knowledge Graph.
-This tool enables developers to simply pass the graph ID to the model and it will return the answer to the question in the prompt.
-To learn more, see our [Knowledge Graph API docs](https://dev.writer.com/api-guides/knowledge-graph).
+The `Graph` tool uses WRITER's Knowledge Graph, which is a graph-based retrieval-augmented generation (RAG) system.
+When using this tool, developers provide a graph ID that references their specific Knowledge Graph.
+The model then uses this graph to find relevant information and generate accurate answers to questions in the prompt.
+This allows the model to access and utilize custom knowledge bases during conversations.
+For more details, see WRITER's [Knowledge Graph API docs](https://dev.writer.com/home/knowledge-graph).

 #### Translation

 The translation tool allows you to translate text during a conversation with a Palmyra model.
 While Palmyra X models can perform translation tasks, they are not optimized for these tasks and may not perform well without correct prompting.
-See our [translation API docs](https://dev.writer.com/home/translation-tool#translate-text-in-a-chat) for more information.
+See WRITER's [translation API docs](https://dev.writer.com/home/translation-tool#translate-text-in-a-chat) for more information.

 #### Web Search

 The web search tool allows you to search the web for current information during a conversation with a Palmyra model.
 While Palmyra models have extensive knowledge, they may not have access to the most current information or real-time data.
 The web search tool enables your AI assistant to find up-to-date information, news, and facts from the web.
-See our [web search API docs](https://dev.writer.com/home/web-search-tool#web-search-in-a-chat) for more information.
+See WRITER's [web search API docs](https://dev.writer.com/home/web-search-tool#web-search-in-a-chat) for more information.

 ## Setup

-Sign up for [WRITER AI Studio](https://app.writer.com/aistudio/signup?utm_campaign=devrel) to generate an API key (you can follow this [Quickstart](https://dev.writer.com/api-guides/quickstart)).
-Then, set the WRITER_API_KEY environment variable:
+Sign up for [WRITER AI Studio](https://app.writer.com/aistudio/signup?utm_campaign=devrel) to generate an API key (you can follow this [Quickstart](https://dev.writer.com/home/quickstart)).
+Then, set the `WRITER_API_KEY` environment variable:

 ```python
 import getpass